rtmark

 In order to trade cryptocurrencies in the UK, you will need to choose a reliable trading platform.
 There are hundreds of providers active in the space, so you need to do some research before taking the plunge.

-If you don’t have time to find a suitable broker yourself, below you will find a select of the best UK cryptocurrency trading platforms of 2020.
+If you don’t have time to find a suitable broker yourself, below you will find a select of the best UK cryptocurrency trading platforms of 2024.

-2. Plus500 - Low Cost Stock CFD Trading Platform
+1. Plus500 - Low Cost Stock CFD Trading Platform

 Plus500 is also popular with those that wish to trade cryptocurrencies.
 You can open an account from just £100, and all deposits and withdrawals are fee-free.
-You can do this via a debit/credit card, Paypal, or bank transfer.
+You can do this via a debit/credit card, PayPal, or bank transfer.
 Plus500 supports heaps of cryptocurrencies - all in the form of CFDs.
 Each pair contains the US dollar, so trading volumes and spreads and typically favourable.

-Much like eToro, Plus500n allows you to trade without paying any commission.
+Plus500 allows you to trade without paying any commission.
 You can access the cryptocurrency trading arena via the Plus500 website or through its mobile app.
 All cryptocurrency pairs can be traded with leverage.
 This stands at 1:2 if you are a UK retail trader.
 Plus500 is in possession of several trading licenses, including that of the FCA.

 Our Rating